Aadhaar: 2009–2013

 On 26 November 2012 Prime Minister Manmohan Singh launched an Aadhaar-linked direct benefit transfer scheme.
 The project aimed to eliminate leakages in the system by directly transferring the money to the bank account of the recipient.
 The project was to be introduced in 51 districts on 1 January 2013 and then slowly expanded to cover all of India.

 In late November 2012 a former Karnataka High Court judge, K. S. Puttaswamy, and a lawyer, Parvesh Khanna, filed a Public Interest Litigation (PIL) against the government in the Supreme Court of India.
 They contended that the government was implementing the project without any legislative backing.
 They pointed out that the National Identification Authority of India Bill 2010, which had been introduced in the Rajya Sabha, was still pending.
 They further said that since the UIDAI was proceeding only on the basis of an executive order issued on 28 January 2009, it could not collect biometric data of citizens as it would be a violation of privacy under Article 21 of the Constitution.
 In December 2011 the Parliamentary Standing Committee on Finance, led by Yashwant Sinha, rejected the National Identification Authority of India Bill 2010 and suggested modifications.
 It termed the project "unethical and violative of Parliament's prerogatives".
 On 23 September 2013 the Supreme Court issued an interim order saying that the government could not deny a service to anyone who did not possess Aadhaar, as the identity number was voluntary.

 In late September 2013, following the Supreme Court verdict, Union Minister of State for Parliamentary Affairs and Planning, Rajeev Shukla, said that it would attempt to pass the National Identification Authority of India Bill 2010 in the winter session of the Parliament.
 On 9 October 2013 the National Payments Corporation of India launched an Aadhaar-based remittance system.
-Using the system, funds could be transferred to any Aadhaar-linked bank accounts if the Aadhaar number was known.
+Using the system, funds could be transferred to any Aadhaar-linked bank account if the Aadhaar number was known.
 It was announced that an SMS could be used for amounts up to ₹5 thousand and for amounts over that a mobile bank app could be used.
-By this time around 44 crore (440million) Aadhaar numbers had been issued.
+By this time around 440 million Aadhaar numbers had been issued.